videolan/x265/doc/reST/cli.rst

 	Maximum CU size (width and height).
 The larger the maximum CU size, the more efficiently x265 can encode flat areas of the picture, giving large reductions in bitrate.
-However this comes at a loss of parallelism with fewer rows of CUs that can be encoded in parallel, and less frame parallelism as well.
+However, this comes at a loss of parallelism with fewer rows of CUs that can be encoded in parallel, and less frame parallelism as well.
 Because of this the faster presets use a CU size of 32.
 Default: 64